SolomonDefi/plugin-demo/README.md

 A demo of the Solomon Decom plugin, in the form of a traditional ecommerce site.

+## Plugin Dependency

+Until stabilized, this project relies on a local link to the `@solomon/plugin` [library](https://github.com/solomondefi/plugin), which it expects at the relative path `../plugin`.

-### Usage
+## Usage

 This project is build on Vue3, Vite, and Postcss.
-Yarn is recommended over npm for development, as the `package.json` option `resolutions` is necessary at this time.
+We recommend PNPM instead of NPM to save time and disk space.

 **Install**
 ```
-yarn install
+npm install
 ```

 **Run**